trailblazer/cells/README.md

 ## Namespaces

 Cells can be namespaced as well.
-This is used for [concept cells](#concept-cells), too.

 ```ruby
 module Admin